SuIT-pub/Mind-the-School/README.md

 2. Open the .apk file on your device
 3. Follow the installation instructions on your device

+## Modding
+You want to create a mod using the game's inbuilt modding framework?
+Check out my Quickstart Guide in the Wiki: [https://wiki.suit-ji.com/books/quickstart](https://wiki.suit-ji.com/books/quickstart)

 ## Development Status

 The game is currently in active development.
 The current version includes: